mOhmedelsaYd/E-commerce/README.md

-That's great!
-Since the project is deployed, users can directly test the project by using the **Postman** link you provided.
-Here's an updated version of the **README** file that indicates that the project is deployed and can be tested directly via Postman:

----

 # E-commerce Project

 This is a full-fledged **E-commerce** application built using the **Node.js** and **MERN** stack.
 It features essential functionalities like user authentication, product management, shopping cart, payment integration with **Stripe**, and security measures to protect against various attacks.